gammasoft71/Examples_JUCE/juce_gui_basics/HelloWorlds/HelloWorldNativeMessageBox2/README.md

 open ./HelloWorldNativeMessageBox2.xcodeproj
 ```

-Select Application project and type Cmd+R to build and run it.
+Select `HelloWorldNativeMessageBox2` project and type Cmd+R to build and run it.

 ### Linux with Code::Blocks :